 Current eurozone politics

 The outcome of the second round of the French presidential election is an unsurprising win for Emmanuel Macron.
+This is the first election since the foundation of the modern French political system that neither of the two mainstream parties have made it into the run-off election of the final two.
+The newly minted status of Macron's En Marche! leaves an element of uncertainty about developments beyond the election.
+Nonetheless, the convincing nature of this victory sets Macron up well to establish a stable base in the weeks to come.
 This result eliminates one of the biggest political risks in the eurozone for 2017.
-The upcoming German elections will turn into a fight between the pro-European Chancellor Angela Merkel and the pro-pro-European Schultz, without much investment risk attached in our view.
+The upcoming German elections will turn into a fight between the pro-European Chancellor Angela Merkel and the pro-pro-European Schultz, without much investment risk attached in my view.

-Macron’s victory—in combination with the election of President Alexander van der Bellen in Austria and the pro-European House of Representatives election outcome in the Netherlands—show that continental Europe seems likely to resist the rise in populism we have recently seen in the U.S. and UK.
+Macron’s victory was a key watch point—in combination with the election of President Alexander van der Bellen in Austria and the pro-European House of Representatives election outcome in the Netherlands—to indicate that continental Europe seems likely to resist the rise in populism we have recently seen in the U.S. and UK.
 We expect the German elections on September 24 to follow that non-populist trend.
-We continue to believe that continental Europe’s welfare states have successfully limited the rise in inequality that is fuelling populism.
+We continue to believe that continental Europe’s welfare states have successfully limited the rise in inequality that is fueling populism.

 Political risk-watch for the days ahead